tech-dojo/generator-yomern/README.md

 After *yo* has been installed, clone the MERN generator as well.

+Install dependencies with `npm install`

+### Usage Instructions

+On the project root folder run command `yo mern`.

 Now it's ready to get started with the MERN generator.
-The generator will help to create a MERN CRUD module.

 ### Documentation